jlevy/og-equity-compensation/README.md

 Considering these scenarios and their outcomes can help you evaluate your position and decide what you should do.

-- **Exercise and hold:** You can write the company a check and pay any taxes on the spread.
+- **Exercise and hold.**
+  You can write the company a check and pay any taxes on the spread.
   You are then a stockholder, with a stock certificate that may have value in the future.
   As [discussed](#how-equity-is-granted), you may exercise:
   - Early, even immediately upon grant.